jbedo/Milton-BioNix/bionix_milton_doc.md

 ```{sh}
 nix build
 ```
 Use `nix build` to test workflows, it will create a symlink to the build result under the `result` directory.
-In this case, when no path is specificed, `nix build` will build the `default.nix` file in the current directory.
+In this case, when no path is specificed, `nix build` will build the `default.nix` file from the flake in the current directory.
+Nix Flakes allow you to specify code dependencies in the `flake.nix` file.
+A `flake.lock` file will be generated when you build for the first time, it contains a record of the version of all packages used in this build.
+Nix Flakes are the key to Nix's high reproducibility.
+You can read more about Nix Flakes [here](https://nixos.wiki/wiki/Flakes).

 <br>